NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 ESP boards irrespective of where they are, provided that network access is available (which is a given, because the ESP8266 must be on the wifi network to do its thing).

+The code describes how to program the OTA functionality.

 ## Interrupts and times